 H. Improper Influence Over Another City Official's Vote.
-A city official may not attempt to influence another city official's vote or position on a particular item through contact with the city official's employer or by threatening financial harm to another city official.
+A city official may not contact the employer of other city officials or threaten financial harm to other city officials in an attempt to influence their actions, votes or positions.

 I. Duty of Impartiality.
 City officials shall act impartially when conducting City business.